 The short answer is cost.
 More than 40% of the HRRA budget is designated for household hazardous waste collection costs.
 Funding to cover those costs comes from local tax dollars in the participating towns.
 With local budgets squeezed to keep property tax increases to a minimum, there are limited dollars available in every community to pay for household hazardous waste collection.
 By working together to hold collection events, HRRA municipalities help keep fixed costs to a minimum.
 You can help by supporting the household hazardous waste collection during your community’s budget process.

 Each municipality in the HRRA region provides a drop off location for all residential electronics that is free, convenient and accessible.
 In Bridgewater the location is the town garage.
-In Bethel, Kent, New Fairfield, New Milford, Newtown, Redding and Ridgefield, e-waste can be taken to the local transfer station, recycling center or drop off center.
-Danbury residents can drop off e-waste at the City of Danbury Mom & Pop Recycle Center located at 307 White Street in Danbury.
-Brookfield and Sherman residents can take their electronics for recycling to the New Milford Recycling Center.
+In Bethel, Kent, New Fairfield, New Milford, Newtown, Redding Ridgefield, Roxbury, Weston, and Wilton, e-waste can be taken to the local transfer station, recycling center or drop off center.
+Brookfield and Danbury residents can drop off e-waste at the City of Danbury Mom & Pop Recycle Center located at 307 White Street in Danbury.
+Sherman residents can take their electronics for recycling to the New Milford Recycling Center.